qbead/qbeadWebsite/content/book/quickstart.md

 The SpinWheel has four components: a power source (the battery), a sensor (for motion and magnetic fields), a set of lights (the light emitting diodes), and a micro computer.

 The kit you receive will contain the battery, detached from the rest of the circuitry.
-Simply plug the battery connector in the appropriate jack on the board and you can start using the SpinWheel as a wearable accessory, as it is already preloaded with a number of pleasant visualizations.
+Simply plug the battery connector in the appropriate jack on the board and you can start using the SpinWheel as a wearable accessory, as it is already preloaded with a number of basic programs.
 You can press the button to switch between different ones.

 The kits also contains a booklet with various challenges you can undertake.
 A number of them do not require you to make any modifications to the SpinWheel and permit you to make various measurements related to the physics of the world around you.